jojozhuang/jojozhuang.github.io/_posts/2016-03-16-building-course-player-with-nodejs-and-socketio.md

 };
 ```
 The following points need to be noted about the above code.
 * Use native files system module `fs` provided by Node.js to read data from local files.
-Notice, we use `zlib` to decompress the index files and data files.
-Notice, we first use index to get offset and length.
-Then user them to read data from stream instead of the whole file.
+Notice, we use `zlib` to decompress the index files.
+And use the index to get offset and length.
+Then, use them to read small parts of the data from data file instead of reading the whole file.
-* Screenshot is stored in two files, one contains index, another contains image data.
-For each screenshot, it consists of 8*8=64 pieces of images.
-Each image has base64 format.
-* For Screenshot, first, decompress the index file and get the index list.
-Then, use index to read image data by time(in second).
+* For Screenshot, read the decompressed index file `ScreenShot/High/unzippedindex.pak` to get the index list.
+Then, get offset and length of index to read image data by time(in second) from `ScreenShot/High/1.pak`.
-* Whiteboard has two parts, one is the static lines, another is dynamic drawing events.
-Technically, it has the same structure as Screenshot.
-Both line and event contains two files, index file and data file.
-* For lines of Whiteboard, first, decompress the index file and get the index list.
-Then, use index to read line data by time(in second).
+* Whiteboard has two parts, one is the static lines `VectorImage`, another is dynamic drawing events `VectorSequence`.
+To get data for Whiteboard's lines, first, read the decompressed index file `WB/1/VectorImage/unzippedindex.pak` to get the index list.
+Then, get offset and length of index to read line data by time(in second) from `WB/1/VectorImage/1.pak`.
+The same operations to get Whiteboard's events.
-* For events of Whiteboard, first, decompress the index file and get the index list.
-Then, use index to read event data by time(in second).

 ### 2.5 Course Api(Server side)
 Create file '`api/courseapi.js`'.